utsav87589/html-css-js-projects/README.md

 #2.
 The second project is a random number guess program, where a number is guessed and matched with the value of a random number generated from math.random method

 #3.
 Temperature conversion program to convert temperature from one unit to another.

+#4.
+A dice roller program where we can roll dices and can get some random outputs.
+It is based on math.random and arrays in javascript.